CEO-Chukwuka/A-study-on-a-Sales-Financial-data/README.md

    ![](FST5.PNG)

 ## CONCLUSION AND RECOMMENDATION
-  TEfforts need to be made to increase overall sales of the company.
+  Efforts need to be made to increase overall sales of the company.